11 Predictive modelling and machine learning

 Many, but not all, functions that we would apply to an object fitted using lm still work fine with a linear model fitted using train, including predict.
 Others, like coef and confint no longer work (or work differently) – but that is not that big a problem.
 We only use train when we are fitting a linear regression model with the intent of using it for prediction – and in such cases, we are typically not interested in the values of the model coefficients or their confidence intervals.
 If we need them, we can always refit the model using lm.

-What makes train great is that m also contains information about the predictive performance of the model, computed, in this case, using leave-one-out cross-validation:
+What makes train great is that m also contains information about the predictive performance of the model, computed, in this case, using LOOCV:

 # Print a summary of the cross-validation: